 To ensure that the domain received by Session Manager from the SBC is the expected enterprise domain, select Overwrite from the drop-down menu as the Replace Action for the To and Request-Line headers.
 Enter the enterprise domain in the Overwrite Value column as shown below.
 In the example below, the domain received by Session Manager has been changed by the Avaya SBCE to avayalab2.com.
+Next, select Overwrite from the drop-down menu as the Replace Action for the From header.
+Enter the IP address of the Sprint SIP trunking SBC as the Overwrite value.
 Click Finish.